jonpauljpa/Public/README.md

-This is where I post various fun little coding projects
+This is where I post fun little coding projects